 Lake Superior is powerful.
 The largest lake in the world evokes an ocean temperament that makes weather and water conditions change quickly and give rise to nightmarish storms.
-The beauty of the extensive North Shore is viewed best from many beaches and viewpoints off the scenic drive on Hwy 17.
-As the largest fresh water lake on Earth, its size can be measured by a drop of water that takes 200 years to circulate before exiting the lake's only natural outlet, the St. Mary's River at Sault Ste.
+The beauty of the extensive North Shore is viewed best from many beaches and viewpoints off the scenic drive on Hwy#17.
+Its size can be measured by a drop of water that takes 200 years to circulate before exiting the lake's only natural outlet, the St. Mary's River at Sault Ste.
 Marie.

 The Group of Seven Touring Route so inspired the founding members of Canada's internationally renowned Group of Seven that they made nine trips every fall between 1921 and 1928.
 The trail connects some of their painting sites that are found readily along the shores of Lake Superior.
 Find out more at momentsofalgoma.ca.

 The archipelago of Rossport Islands provides one of the most varied wilderness paddling experiences on all of Lake Superior.
 The Lake Superior Water Trail offers canoeing and kayaking at many entry points.